neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/gsoc_2026_cellfinder.md

 ### How well does it work

-I trained a single-channel ResNet-50 on the same serial two-photon dataset used for the existing model and published it on the [Hugging Face Hub](https://huggingface.co/brainglobe/cellfinder_single_channel_default), so it downloads automatically on first use like the others.
+I used the same ResNet-50 architecture and training dataset as the standard two-channel model, but dropped the background channel during training to create our first single-channel model.
+I then uploaded it to the [Hugging Face Hub](https://huggingface.co/brainglobe/cellfinder_single_channel_default), marking the start of our transition to hosting models there.
+It downloads automatically on first use, just like the existing models.

-Headline accuracy figures flatter it, so it is worth being precise about the cost.
+I then compared our results against the two-channel model to understand the trade-offs it would have.

 - Early use on data from a different microscope threw up more false-positive cells than expected.
 - So: cross-validation of single- versus two-channel over three stratified folds, against one frozen test set of 10,756 cubes, 5066 cells and 5690 non-cells.